vielmetti/commonplace/content/radio/fm-broadcast/wxyt.md

 title: WXYT 97.1 Detroit
 weight: 971
 ---
-Mostly noisy sports talk radio, but when the Tigers are playing, they're the flagship FM station.
+WXYT "The Ticket" is mostly noisy sports talk radio, but when the Tigers are playing, they're the flagship FM station.

 I can pick up 97.1 FM on my home SDR setup.